-On an annual basis, the spending benchmark is subject to review and change by the Delaware Economic and Financial Advisory Council (DEFAC) subcommittee.
-For CY 2023, the spending benchmark will be changed to 3.10% per the DEFAC subcommittee's recommendation.
+On an annual basis, the spending benchmark is subject to review and change by the DEFAC subcommittee.
+For CY 2023, the spending benchmark was changed to 3.10% per the DEFAC subcommittee's recommendation.

 For CY 2024, the DEFAC subcommittee recommended no change to the 3.0% spending benchmark at its May 2023 meeting.
-Subsequently, DEFAC recommended to the Governor in its June 9, 2023, report to maintain the 3.0% spending benchmark for CY 2024 and retain the current potential gross state product (PGSP) formula for determining the spending benchmark.
+Subsequently, in its June 9, 2023, report, DEFAC recommended that the Governor maintain the 3.0% spending benchmark for CY 2024 and retain the current PGSP formula for determining the spending benchmark.